patchon/apbot/README.md

 $ > podman run --env-file apbot_config apbot
 ```

 Yep, it's that simple.
-On other OS, you would simply do the same thing.
+On other OS's, you would simply do the same thing.
 Once you
 have the container, just edit the apbot_config and start the container.

 If you have trouble starting the container, add